-atnikh et al. investigated the problem of maintaining a continuous 1-center and 1-median [6].
+Much less is known, however, about maintaining a clustering on mobile nodes.
+There have been a few papers in the mobile networking community [4, 8, 13, 22] proposing and simulating a number of distributed algorithms for cluster maintenance, but to our knowledge there has been very little prior work on a theoretical analysis of the problem.
+Bespamyatnikh et al. investigated the problem of maintaining a continuous 1-center and 1-median [7].
 Their main observation is that the center or median might move faster than the points in the optimal solution.
 They presented a 2-approximation algorithm for both the 1-center and the 1-median cases with restricted velocity on the resulting center and median.

-In this paper we present a new randomized clustering algorithm that provides a set of centers that is an O(1) approximation to the optimal discrete center solution with very high probability.
+In this paper we present a new randomized clustering algorithm that provides a set of centers that is an O(1) approximation to the optimal discrete center solution.
 Our algorithm uses $O(\log \log n)$ rounds of a "center nomination" procedure in which each node nominates another node within a certain region around itself to be a center; a round of the nomination procedure can be implemented in $O(n \log n)$ time.
 Furthermore, we show how this approximately optimal clustering can be maintained as the nodes move continuously.
 The goal here is to exploit the continuity of the motion of the nodes so as to avoid recomputing and updating the clustering as much as possible.
-We employ the framework of Kinetic Data Structures (KDS) [4, 13] to provide an analysis of our method.
+We employ the framework of Kinetic Data Structures (KDS) [5, 16] to provide an analysis of our method.
 For this analysis we assume that nodes follow posted flight plans, though they may change them at any moment by appropriately notifying the data structure.
 The correctness of the clustering is certified by a set of conditions, or certificates, whose predicted failure times are inserted as events into an event queue.
 At each certificate failure the KDS certification repair mechanism is invoked to repair the certificate set and possibly the clustering as well.
 We show that the proposed structure is responsive, efficient, local, and compact.
 Certificate failures and flightplan updates can be processed in expected time $O(\log^{3.6} n)$ and $O(\log n \log \log n)$ respectively.
 Under the assumption of pseudo-algebraic motions for the nodes, we show that our structure processes at most $O(n^2 \log \log n)$ events (certificate failures).
 We also give a construction showing that for any constant c > 1, there is a configuration of n points moving linearly on the real line so that any c-approximate set of centers must change $\Omega(n^2/c^2)$ times.
-Thus, even though an approximate clustering is not a canonical structure [1], we can claim efficiency for our method.
+Thus, even though an approximate clustering is not a canonical structure [2], we can claim efficiency for our method.